About Project

 The idea of this non-commercial project is simple – To provide a visual resource (using photos, 3D scans and Micro-CT scans) of exceptional specimens held in both Public and Private collections to help collectors and researchers better identify and compare fish specimens from the London Clay.

 The launch of this visual resource in Sept 2024 represents the first phase of this project.
-Most holotypes of named London Clay fish have now been photographed and surface scanned and feature through this website but there are a few missing which will be uploaded shortly.
-In addition, exceptional specimens found by local collectors also feature heavily on this website and more will be added in time.
+Most holotype specimens of named London Clay fish have now been photographed and surface scanned and feature throughout this website.
+These have supplemented by additional exceptional specimens found by local collectors as well as additional museum specimens.
 For each species featured, in time, I’ll be adding more commentary on key characteristics as well as highlighting some modern equivalents to make these prehistoric fish a little easier to visualise what they might have looked like.
 The hope is that this will be a constantly evolving resource as new specimens are found and species are named.

 Acknowledgements: